maiatoday/DoodleSketch/README.md

 ## Sample - mobile and desktop

-Whats the difference between mobile and desktop.Images go here
+What's the difference between mobile and desktop.

 Desktop has: